ArtHome12/hassio_avrdude/README.md

 There is `fastblink.ino.hex`.
 It is standart `Blink` example with `delay(100)`.

 ## Transfer
-First of all, the add is trying to execute the file download command, by default:
+First of all, the addon is trying to execute the file download command, by default:
 `wget -O /firmware.ino.hex https://github.com/ArtHome12/hassio_avrdude/blob/master/fastblink.ino.hex` - download file from URL and save/rewrite it under a new name `/firmware.ino.hex`.

 Keep in mind the following: